ulfschneider/breakdown/README.md

         Sub This will become a new sub-task inside of a new story inside of a new epic
 ```

-For any issue, the following JIRA fields can be modified: _status, assignee, story points, fixversion, components_ and _summary._ For epics and stories even changing the _issuetype_ is allowed.
+For any issue, the following JIRA fields can be modified: _status, assignee, story points, fixversion, components, summary, and descriptionn_ For epics and stories even changing the _issuetype_ is allowed.
 A full-fledged issue will be displayed like:

 ```
 Story REST-32 As a developer, I want to have the story status highlighted (s:In Progress a:admin p:13 v:Version 3.0 c:Frontend)